2022 Minnesota gubernatorial election

 The 2022 Minnesota gubernatorial election took place on November 8, 2022, to elect the governor of Minnesota.
-Incumbent Democratic (DFL) Governor Tim Walz defeated the Republican nominee, former state senator Scott Jensen, winning a second term.
+Incumbent Democratic (DFL) Governor Tim Walz defeated the Republican nominee, physician and former state Senator Scott Jensen, winning a second term.

-Jensen's advantage in rural Greater Minnesota could not overcome Walz’s large lead in the Twin Cities metropolitan area, with Walz winning the election by a comfortable 7.7% margin.
+Jensen's advantage in rural Greater Minnesota could not overcome Walz's large lead in the Twin Cities metropolitan area.
+Walz won the election by a comfortable 7.7% margin, narrowly larger than Biden's 7.1% margin in 2020 but smaller than his own previous record of 11.4%.
 With his win, Walz gave the Minnesota Democratic–Farmer–Labor Party its fourth consecutive gubernatorial victory, the most in the party's history.
-Furthermore, the DFL held the State House and flipped the State Senate, gaining a trifecta for the first time since 2014.
+Furthermore, the DFL held the state house and flipped the state senate, gaining a trifecta for the first time since 2012.